-It seems that nowadays we can’t turn on the TV without coming across a program about
+Nowadays we can’t turn on the TV without coming across a program about antiques,

-antiques, often featuring a treasured item that has been passed down the generations.
+often featuring a treasured item passed down the generations.
+The expert’s valuation

 A clear, simple Will is always a good starting point – ‘everything equally between

 the children’ is a typical intention.
-For the executor handling the probate and the
+For the executor administering the estate that

 A Will could contain a list of particular items to go to designated beneficiaries.